The Bankrate promise

 Get a HELOC or home equity loan

-If you are cash poor but house rich, you might want to get a home equity line of credit (HELOC) or home equity loan.
+If you have equity built up in your home, you may want to consider taking out a home equity line of credit (HELOC) or home equity loan.
 Both let you tap into the equity that you’ve built in your home.
-If you cannot repay either one, your home might be at risk of foreclosure.
+However, they can be risky forms of financing: if you cannot repay either one, your home might be at risk of foreclosure, as it’s set as collateral.

-Just like a credit card, a HELOC is revolving credit that lets you spend up to a limit.
-A drawback of a HELOC is that rates are typically variable, making it hard to predict monthly payments.
+Just like a credit card, a HELOC is a revolving line of credit that lets you spend however much you want, when you want, up to a limit.
+A drawback of a HELOC is that rates are typically variable, which means that your interest rate is sensitive to the macroeconomic environment and will change based on market fluctuations.

 A home equity loan is a lump sum you receive upfront.
 Like a HELOC, it’s secured by the equity in your home.
-You’ll be locked into an interest rate and given a certain amount of time to pay it back.
+You’ll be locked into an interest rate and given a certain amount of time to pay it back in monthly installments.

 To qualify for a HELOC or home equity loan, you’ll need a stable income, a good credit score, a low debt-to-income ratio and at least 15 percent to 20 percent equity in your home.
 These loans also usually come with fees, so pay attention to the fine print.

-- Who it’s best for: Homeowners with stable income and not a lot of debt.
+- Who it’s best for: Homeowners with stable income and not a lot of debt that need to borrow a considerable amount of money.

 - When the money arrives: It typically takes two to four weeks to close on a HELOC or home equity loan.